jbakse/compform_site/content/sound/index.md

 ### Modify the Drum Kit Example

-1. Switch around the samples used to play the beat. `•`
+1. Make kick play twice per second. `•`
-1. Change the timing to create a more complex beat. `••`
+1. Create your own beat. `••`

 ### Modify the Bounce Example

 1. Add a drum sound when the ball bounces. `••`
 1. Add a little randomness to the playback rate of the sound each time the ball bounces.
-This little trick can add some realism to sound effects. `•••`
+This little trick can add some texture to sound effects. `•••`
    {continue}

 </div>